dominikschreiber/express-persistent-resource/README.md

 DELETE /bread/:id => deletes the single bread
 ```

-as well as advanced features like *fields selection* (tbd) and *pagination* (tbd) as described in [Web API Design &ndash; Crafting Interfaces that Developers Love](http://apigee.com/about/resources/ebooks/web-api-design).
+as well as advanced features like *fields selection* and *pagination* (tbd) as described in [Web API Design &ndash; Crafting Interfaces that Developers Love](http://apigee.com/about/resources/ebooks/web-api-design).

 ## getting started